Mattamorphic/github-oauth-tester/README.md

 ## TODO List

 1. Make this a bin and add it to npm
-2. Add more automation and clean up the code
-3. Use octokit to pull down  metadata for the token:
+2. Use octokit to pull down  metadata for the token:
   - The users handle
   - The scopes the token is authorized with
   - The other tokens for that user for this app, grouped by scopes